prediqtiv/prediqtiv.github.io/trades-get/README.md

 Current timings: sending 25 symbols once a minute.
 Takes over a thousand seconds, but has had very few failures.
 Speed-ups will be explored.

+### Issues

+* 2017-05-11 ~ Creates a commit entry for the uploading of each symbol.
+Very distracting

 ### Wish List / To Do

 Soon

 * 2017-05-05 ~ if testing delete all triggers
 * 2017-05-05 ~ getTicks: simplify so runs faster / keeps under 360 second limit
 * 2017-05-05 ~ verify receipt while uploading